-These amazingly easy fluffy Protein Waffles made with pea protein powder, pumpkin puree and almond powder have 12 of Protein per waffle.
+These amazingly easy, fluffy Pumpkin Spice Protein Waffles, made with pea protein powder, pumpkin puree, and almond powder, have 12 grams of Protein per waffle.
 Serve them with homemade protein chocolate sauce for an extra 5 grams of protein in each chocolate sauce serving!

 This post is a partnership with Naked Nutrition.
 Thank you for supporting the brands that make this blog possible; I am proud to only work with companies that I truly believe in.

-I am going to be straight with you guys: I am not usually one for using added protein powders in my cooking.
-But since I started intermittent fasting in the mornings, I find that I need an extra boost of protein when I sit down for my first meal of the day.
-So I set out to develop homemade waffles that are made with protein powder, but also have a nice cake-like texture and that my kids are going to love as well.
+I am going to be straight with you guys: I am not usually one to use added protein powders in my cooking.
+However, since I started intermittent fasting in the mornings, I find that I need an extra boost of protein when I sit down for my first meal of the day.
+So, I set out to develop homemade waffles that are made with protein powder but also have a nice cake-like texture that my kids are going to love as well.
 And I'm happy to say that I've got it with these healthy waffles!

-What protein powder should I use in protein waffles?
+What protein powder should I use in protein packed waffles?

 If you already have a specific kind of protein powder you're using, then feel free to use it to make these protein waffles for breakfast.